stleerh/blog2/announcing.md

 _<div style="text-align: center">Figure 10: FlowCollector - exporters</div>_

 Finally, configure your software to be a Kafka consumer to receive this data.
-Make sure you are using the same port on both sides.
+Ensure you are using the same port on both sides.
 The format will be in JSON and looks like the raw JSON that you see when you select a row in the flow table and select the **Raw** tab.